Michael Harris II Preview, Player Props: Braves vs. Nationals

 Michael Harris II At The Plate

-- Among qualified batters in MLB play, he ranks 11th in batting average, 65th in on-base percentage, and 35th in slugging.
+- Among qualifying batters, he ranks 11th in batting average, while his on-base percentage ranks 62nd and he is 35th in slugging.

-- Harris II has picked up a hit in 94 of 136 games this season, with multiple hits 33 times.
+- Harris II will look to extend his four-game hitting streak.
+He's batting .300 during his last outings.

+- In 69.3% of his 137 games this season, Harris II has picked up at least one hit.
+He's also had 34 multi-hit games.

-- Harris II has an RBI in 38 of 136 games this season, with multiple RBI in 13 of them.
-He has also driven home three or more of his team's runs in three contests.
+- In 38 games this season (27.7%), Harris II has picked up an RBI, and in 13 of those games (9.5%) he had two or more.
+He has also driven in three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.